Carolusian/aws-billboard/README.md

 * Then, download your AWS billing reports: `cd aws-billing` and `bash get_billing_reports.sh YOUR_BUCKET_NAME_HERE`
 * Launch your server with: `docker-compose up`
 * Open your browser: `http://127.0.0.1:3838`

+## Update Your Billing Reports

+In order to get latest AWS reports, you can create a cron job to pull those data with: `bash get_billing_reports.sh YOUR_BUCKET_NAME_HERE`

+$$ Update the Price Quotations (Optional)

+This repository contains default price quotations for EC2, RDS and ElastiCache services with different pricing models (On Demanding and Reserved Instances).
+However, prices may changes, you may want to update the quotations from time to time.

+Just use this command: `docker-compose run shiny bash /srv/shiny-server/get_quotation.sh`